Our 18th Season (2015-2016)

 Our 18th Season

-The Chameleon Theatre Circle is proud to announce its upcoming season of six productions in the Black Box Theatre at the Ames Center, beginning with the dazzling, fantastical cult favorite The Rocky Horror Show by Richard O'Brien, which will be Chameleon's landmark 100th production!
+The Chameleon Theatre Circle opened it's 18th Season with the dazzling, fantastical cult favorite The Rocky Horror Show by Richard O'Brien, Chameleon's landmark 100th production!

-Later in the season, Chameleon will treat audiences to Catch Me if You Can, the Tony Award-winning musical by the creators of the Broadway hit Hairspray and writer Terrence McNally!
+Later in the season, Chameleontreated audiences to Catch Me if You Can, the Tony Award-winning musical by the creators of the Broadway hit Hairspray and writer Terrence McNally!
 In between these two blockbuster musicals will be a one-woman show chronicling the life of President Obama's mother, an adaptation of a classic horror story by one of Minnesota's most respected playwrights, and an intimate musical about the risks and rewards of creating art.
-To close out the season, Chameleon turns to the classics to present Shakespeare's darkest tragedy, Macbeth!
+To close out the season, Chameleon turned to the classics to present Shakespeare's darkest tragedy, Macbeth!

 The Rocky Horror Show

 Book, Music, and Lyrics by Richard O'Brien

 The newest incarnation of the ultimate cult-favorite musical will arise in the Ames Center's Black Box as Chameleon's milestone 100th production!
 Company co-founder Bradley Donaldson will direct this out-of-this-world, identity-bending rock 'n' roll party for the stage.
 Join ordinary couple Brad and Janet on a dark and stormy night, as they embark on a journey that will redefine everything they think they know about themselves and the world they live in.
 Come help Chameleon celebrate with Dr. Frank-N-Furter and his whole bizarre entourage, and do the Time Warp again and again!

 Stanley Ann: The Unlikely Story of Barack Obama's Mother

 Directed by Andrew Troth